-What are hydraulic earth augers for excavators?
+What are hydraulic drill rigs for crawler excavators?

 Importantly, the crawler excavator provides stability and mobility in areas where other machines might not be able to cope.
 The wide crawler tracks distribute pressure on the ground, minimising the risk of bogging down, and the machine's high weight increases downforce when drilling.
 This makes this type of drill rig the number one choice for companies carrying out demanding field work.